dariober/ASCIIGenome/docs/examples.rst

 In this script, a ChIP-Seq sample is first analysed to find peaks against an input  control.
-ChIP, input and output from the peak caller are then loaded in *ASCIIGenome*  to visualize a control region. *ASCIIGenome* will save the image in pdf file named after the ChIP sample and exit.
-An investigator can later inspect the pdf figure to assess the quality of the ChIP and to check where the peak caller has detected a peak.
+ChIP, input and output from the peak caller are then loaded in *ASCIIGenome*  to visualize a region of interest. *ASCIIGenome* will save the image in  pdf file named after the ChIP sample and exit.
+An investigator can later inspect  the pdf figure to assess the quality of the ChIP or to check whether a peak has been detected.

 The example above can easily be extended to several regions to be visualised in batch for one or more tracks.
 For example, you have a list of ChIP-Seq peaks or